Skip to Main Content

 • Ancillary

 The member may be seen initially during a visit for episodic care.
-Regardless of the reason for the initial visit, the PCP should conduct the IHA at the first health care contact and document the assessment in the medical record.
+Regardless of the reason for the initial visit, the provider should conduct the IHA at the first health care contact and document the assessment in the medical record.
+The IHA must be completed by a provider in the primary health setting.

 IHA Guidelines